 A graduate in Sports Science, I completed a PhD in Medical Sciences at the University of Aberdeen in 1993.
-I have held post-doctoral positions at the University of St Andrews and Manchester Metropolitan University (MMU) and lecturing positions at the University of Aberdeen and MMU.
-In 2006 I joined Heriot-Watt University after working for the Ministry of Defence for a year as a scientific advisor.
-An Associate Professor in physiology and biochemistry, I lecture in aspects of cardiovascular function and exercise and exercise biochemistry and whole body human metabolism and support the applied sport science activities with our partners in the Aberdeen Sports Village.
+I have held post-doctoral positions at the University of St Andrews and Manchester Metropolitan University (MMU) and lecturing positions at the University of Aberdeen, MMU and Heriot-Watt University.
+I moved back to the University of Aberdeen in 2016 as the academic Head of Sport Science.
+I lecture aspects of cardiovascular function and exercise, exercise biochemistry and whole body human metabolism and support the applied sport science activities with our partners in the Aberdeen Sports Village.

 Fellow of Royal Society of Biology, Fellow of the Physiological Society